 - memories of great footy matches, brilliant days of Test cricket, other sporting events

 - stories about you and your footy club, favourite players

 - stories of catching up with family and friends

 - the story of how you became a member (family connection etc)

 - a profile of a fellow MCC member

 - stories of one of the MCC’s sporting clubs

 You can take any approach you like – from the serious and earnest to the playful and irreverent.

 What to do

-- Attend the match and write your story.
+- Write your story.